 Teachers Unable to See Reports for Course Authorized Subjects

 Only teachers authorized through the AP Course Audit for the most current year for which AP score data have been released have access to their students' exam scores online.

 - Teachers must have their course authorization renewed every year to continue to have access to current and previous years' reports.
-For example, teachers authorized for the 2019-20 school year can view their 2020 administration reports through June 2021.
-To view reports for the 2021 exam administration, teachers must have course authorization for the 2020-21 school year.
+To view reports for the 2021 exam administration, and any prior year data they may be course authorized for, teachers must have course authorization for the 2020-21 school year.